-Management to Host Conference Call Today at

 Company's Quarterly Report on Form 10-Q, which was filed with the

-Based on our current cash position and operating plan, the Company re-iterates its expectation that it has sufficient cash to fund operations through 2016.
+Based on our current cash position and operating plan, the Company expects that it has sufficient cash to fund operations for at least the next twelve months.
 This estimate assumes no additional funding from new partnership agreements or debt or equity financing events.

 Management will conduct a conference call at

 Dicerna is a biopharmaceutical company focused on the discovery and development of innovative treatments for rare, inherited diseases involving the liver and for cancers that are genetically defined.
 The Company is using its proprietary RNA interference (RNAi) technology platform to build a broad pipeline of investigational treatments in these therapeutic areas.
 In both rare diseases and oncology, Dicerna is pursuing targets that have historically been difficult to inhibit using conventional approaches, but where connections between targets and diseases are well understood and documented.
 The Company intends to discover, develop and commercialize novel therapeutics either on its own or in collaboration with pharmaceutical partners.
 For more information, please visit www.dicerna.com.